Schnitzer Steel Industries (NASDAQ:SCHN) Issues Q4 2022 Earnings Guidance

 Schnitzer Steel Industries (NASDAQ:SCHN – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.42-$0.47 for the period, compared to the consensus earnings per share estimate of $0.90.
+The company provided EPS guidance of $0.42-$0.47 for the period, compared to the consensus EPS estimate of $0.90.
 The company issued revenue guidance of -.
 Schnitzer Steel Industries also updated its FY 2022 guidance to $6.00-$6.05 EPS.

-Separately, The Goldman Sachs Group cut their target price on shares of Schnitzer Steel Industries from $45.00 to $39.00 and set a buy rating on the stock in a research report on Thursday.
+Several brokerages have recently issued reports on SCHN.
+StockNews.com assumed coverage on shares of Schnitzer Steel Industries in a report on Wednesday.
+They issued a hold rating for the company.
+The Goldman Sachs Group reduced their target price on shares of Schnitzer Steel Industries from $45.00 to $39.00 and set a buy rating for the company in a research note on Thursday, October 6th.

 About Schnitzer Steel Industries